DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 ## Step 3: Create a table in DBA database.

-the purpose of this table is that we want to store any information from our extended event that we generated.
+The purpose of this table is that we want to store any information from our extended event file that we generated to our newly created table.

 ```sql